Zagreb Croatia Travel Guide

 Green spaces are woven into the urban fabric.
 Maksimir Park, the city's largest and oldest public park, provides extensive walking paths.
 Medvednica Nature Park offers hiking and skiing.

 Transportation within Zagreb is efficient and affordable, mainly relying on an extensive network of trams and buses run by ZET.
-The city center is highly walkable, allowing visitors to explore its many attractions on foot.
+The heart of the city is highly walkable, allowing visitors to explore its many attractions on foot.
 Taxis and ride-sharing services like Uber and Bolt are readily available.